microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-upsert.md

 If successful:

 - If an application object with **uniqueName** doesn't exist, this method returns a `201 Created` response code and a new [application](../resources/application.md) object in the response body.
-- If an application object with **uniqueName** already exists, this method updates the [application](../resources/application.md) object and returns a `204 No Content` response code, and does not return anything in the response body.
+- If an application object with **uniqueName** already exists, this method updates the [application](../resources/application.md) object and returns a `204 No Content` response code.

 ## Examples

 ### Example 1: Create a new application if it doesn't exist

-The following example creates an application because the specified application does not exist.
+The following example creates an application because an application with the specified **uniqueName** value doesn't exist.

 #### Request